aws/aws-cdk/packages/aws-cdk-lib/aws-stepfunctions/README.md

 parallel.branch(sendInvoice);
 parallel.branch(restock);

-// Retry the whole workflow if something goes wrong parallel.addRetry({ maxAttempts: 1 });
+// Retry the whole workflow if something goes wrong with exponential backoff parallel.addRetry({ maxAttempts: 1, maxDelay: cdk.Duration.seconds(5), jitterStrategy: sfn.JitterType.FULL });

 // How to recover from errors
 const sendFailureNotification = new sfn.Pass(this, 'SendFailureNotification');